sjfricke/Vulkan-glTF-Morph-Target/README.md

 - [x] Interpolation of timing - LINEAR, STEP
 - [ ] CUBICSPLINE Interpolations
 - [ ] Allow loading of multiple models
+- [x] Allow glTF with more then 1 morph mesh
-- [ ] Allow glTF with more then 1 mesh
+- [x] Allow glTF with more then 1 morph mesh and 1 non-morph mesh
 - [ ] Allow glTF with more then 1 primative
 - [ ] Allow glTF with child nodes
 - [ ] UV Texture
 - [ ] Materials
 - [ ] Use tangents in morph
-- [ ] Be able to load non-morph target examples with this demo

 ## Credit